subsyncit/subsyncit/README.md

 # Subsyncit

-A File sync client that uses a Subversion repo as the backing-store, with no other server-side install.
-It is written in Python.
+A file sync client that uses a Subversion repo as a backing-store (in a simple Apache2 server).
+It is written in Python, works on Windows, Mac and Linux, and does not depend on a Subversion install on the client.

-It's been tested with files of random bytes up to 12GB in size.
-It has also been with repo sizes up to 3.4TB (history, not the amount of files at HEAD revision, but that should work too).
+It has been tested with files of random bytes up to 12GB in size.
+It has also been tested with Subversion repo holding 3.4TB of history.

 You would use this if:

 * you want a file-sync solution with strong versioning.
-* you prefer to deploy your own server storage (public cloud, on-prem, in-home, containers)
+* you prefer to deploy your own server storage (public cloud, on-prem, in-home, SBCs, containers)

 **Fun fact**: Subversion has a hidden Merkle-tree which this tech relies on.
 If you're super interested, I've blogged on Merkle trees generally: [1](https://paulhammant.com/2017/09/17/merkle-trees-in-pictures/), [2](https://paulhammant.com/2017/09/17/old-school-merkle-trees-rock/),